Simulating quantum computation: how many "bits" for "it"?: Introduction

 A prototypical realization of this view on physics has been provided in the description of quantum computation with magic states (QCM) through the $\Lambda$ polytopes~\cite{ZurelRaussendorf2020}, in which the quantum phenomena at hand are reproduced, without any deviation or approximation, by repeated sampling processes dependent on and producing bit strings.
 The ``{\em{It}}'' in this case is universal quantum computation, and hence all non-relativistic quantum mechanics in finite-dimensional Hilbert spaces.
 The ``{\em{Bits}}'' represent the binary outcomes of Pauli measurements and the labels of the vertices of the $\Lambda$ polytopes in the repeated sampling.
 There are finitely many such vertices for any number $n$ of magic states.

 This description of quantum computation with magic states grew out of the analysis of Wigner function negativity as a precondition for a quantum computational speedup, a research programme that started with Refs.~\cite{Galvao2005} and~\cite{VeitchEmerson2012}.
 Specifically, in Ref.~\cite{VeitchEmerson2012} it was established that negativity in Gross' Wigner function~\cite{Gross2006,GrossPhD} is required for a quantum speedup, under the condition that the Hilbert space dimension is odd.
 Analogous results were subsequently established in even dimension, specifically for rebits~\cite{DelfosseRaussendorf2015} and qubits~\cite{RaussendorfZurel2020}.
 However, in the end it turned out that once sufficiently general (quasi)probability functions are admitted, there is no need for any negativity at all~\cite{ZurelRaussendorf2020,ZurelHeimendahl2021}.
 Universal quantum computation in the magic state model can be described by repeated sampling from a generalized phase space whose points are labeled by the vertices of the $\Lambda$ polytopes.
 This process essentially resembles a random walk, with the complication that the transition function changes from one time step to the next and can depend on the prior sampling history.
 A summary of this sampling process is given in Section~\ref{Section:Preliminaries}; see in particular Theorem~\ref{Theorem:HVM} and Algorithm~\ref{Algorithm:ClassicalSimulation}.
-For now, the gist is displayed in Figure~\ref{SamplFig}.
-A crucial feature of the $\Lambda$ polytope formalism is that the quantum state $\ket{\Psi(t)}$ of the system (Figure~\ref{SamplFigA}) is replaced by a bit string $b(t)$ of bounded length (Figure~\ref{SamplFigB}). {\em{That bit string $b(t)$ is a valid and accurate representation of the quantum system.}} It should be noted that, in the end, what needs to be reproduced is the quantum mechanical prediction for the joint distribution of measurement outcomes.
-For it, the statistical distribution of the bit strings $\{b(t),\,\forall t\}$ matters, not individual values $b(t)$.
-However, this is the same for the quantum mechanical states $\ket{\Psi(t)}$.
-They too are conditioned on prior measurement outcomes, hence probabilistic.